 "We'll be glad to help you learn more about couples therapy" – Dr. David & Deborah Woodsfellow

 We offer 3-hour workshops on a variety of important topics in couples therapy.
-Our workshops are from 10 am to 1 pm and give 3 CE hours.
-These are Category IV hours for psychologists and Core hours for social workers, counselors, and marriage and family therapists.
+Our workshops are from 9:45 am to 1 pm and give 3 CE hours.
+These are Category IV hours for psychologists, Core hours for counselors and marriage and family therapists, Related hours for social workers.

 The Woodsfellow Institute for Couples Therapy is approved by the American Psychological Association as a provider of continuing education for psychologists.
 The Woodsfellow Institute for Couples Therapy retains responsibility for these programs and their content.
 Each of our workshops is also be approved by the National Association of Social Workers, the Licensed Professional Counselor Association of Georgia, and the Georgia Association of Marriage and Family Therapists.

 So many people come to us hoping we can save their marriage.
 They’re usually stuck in some very hurtful negative cycle that they can’t stop, no matter how hard they try.
-We call that their fear cycle.
-It's a far cry from the love cycle that began their relationship.
+We call that their Fear Cycle.
+It's a far cry from the Love Cycle that began their relationship.
 The task of therapy is to change their fear cycle back to their love cycle.
-That’s where the four words come in!
+This workshop offers a highly efficient, user-friendly model to guide us in understanding, and changing, these cycles.

-We help couples find the four unique key words that describe their negative cycle.
+We help couples find the four unique key words that describe their fear cycle.
 Each person has two words, one for their worst feeling, and one for their worst reaction.
-When they can name their cycle with these four words, they are well on their way to changing it.
-Helping change this cycle is one of the most important common factors in most successful couples therapy.
+When they can name their fear cycle with these four words, they know what they need to change.
+Helping couples change these cycles is the essence of couples therapy, and one of the most important common factors in all successful couples therapy.

-This workshop is appropriate for couples therapists and individual therapists.
-It is also appropriate to bring your life-partner with you to this workshop.
-You might want your partner to learn this model so that you both can apply these principles to your own relationship.
+This workshop is designed for couples therapists and individual therapists.
+You might also want to bring your life-partner with you to this workshop.
+You might want your partner to learn this model too – so you both can apply these principles to your own relationship.

 In time, every couple finds their own fear cycle – the worst possible combination of their two issues.
 In these fear cycles, things worsen quickly.
 Each person threatens the other.
 Again and again and again.
-This feedback loop leaves both people feeling frustrated and hurt.
-It leaves issues at an unresolved impasse.
+This feedback loop leaves both people feeling frustrated and hurt, with issues unresolved and at an impasse.

 For instance, if Jill's vulnerability were feeling intimidated, and Jack's vulnerability were feeling abandoned, their fear cycle might go like this: